 Assault on a second member of the Convention

-What does the journalist say Mr. Garnet and the Convention delegates should do in response to the assaults (second paragraph of article)?
-Consider the following excerpt from a CNN article on the response to the killings of the journalists at the French publication Charlie Ebdo in January 2105.
+5. What does the journalist say Mr. Garnet and the Convention delegates should do in response to the assaults (second paragraph of article)?
+Consider the following excerpt from a CNN article on the response to the killings of the journalists at the French publication Charlie Hebdo in January 2105.
 What similarities and differences can you identify the response to the assault on Mr. Garnet and the killings at the Charlie Ebdo headquarters?

 Teacher Notes: Both articles highlight a refusal to be intimidated in the face of terroristic actions.
 “A Copperhead Victory” article calls for the object of terrorism to refuse to alter course (e.g., to move the convention to a different city) in the face of terrorism.
 The government (Mayor and police) pledge support for the safety of the attendees.
 The CNN article shows a broad response across groups to act together in defiance of terrorism.
 Government officials as well as those who were not directly targeted (whites in Syracuse and the broader population in France) become actively involved in the opposition to the terrorists.